 - Reference Network

-- Products and Data
+- Products and Data Overview

 The GLOBALVIEW products are derived using the data extension and integration techniques described by Masarie and Tans, with modifications documented in Version History (GLOBALVIEW-CO2, 2000).
 These techniques were first developed using CO2 measurements and have since been applied to measurements of CH4, CO and other atmospheric trace constituents.
 Extended records are derived from measurements but contain no actual data.
 To facilitate use with carbon cycle modeling studies, measurements have been processed (smoothed, interpolated, and extrapolated) resulting in extended records that are evenly incremented in time.

 Data extension attempts to address the issue of temporal discontinuities in and among measurement records by characterizing what we have learned from actual observations and extending this knowledge in time beyond the observations themselves.
 Thus far, "knowledge" has been defined as average behavior, i.e., average seasonal cycle and trends, and how, on average, a site differs from other sites that are nearby in latitude.
 It is this average behavior that is extended beyond the measurements.